Kitsuneez/Google-Sheet-Expense-Tracker/README.md

 ## Introduction

-This is an expense tracker utilising free software such as google sheet and google app script for apple users
+This is an expense tracker utilizing free software such as google sheet and google app script for apple users

 ### Prerequisites